Warming into the Weekend Ahead of Winter Storm

 FIRST ALERT WEATHER DAYS: TUESDAY THROUGH THURSDAY

 A BIG regional winter weather maker is expected to hit the Northern Plains.
 We are still a week, or more, away from this even so the timing and track could change.
+Heavy snow and wind begins south and west late Monday.
 Tuesday will see the wind pick up from the south as that system approaches.
 As of right now, it looks like our area is right on the freezing line by Tuesday morning, so places to the south and east could see rain while places to the north and west see snow/heavy snow.
+Heaviest snow west on Tuesday.
 We will see repeated bands of snow move through the Valley from the south.
 These bands of snow will produce heavy snowfall in excess of 8 inches.
 Again, we could see shifts in the timing and the track of this system over the next several days, but the First Alert StromTeam will keep you updated online, on our app, and on air as this system approaches.
 Temperatures through the duration of the storm system will be close to or below freezing.

 The heavy snow will continue on Wednesday.
 We will see more bands of heavy snow interspersed with lighter bands of snow.
 We will finally see the heavier bands of snow begin to taper off in the overnight hours into Thursday but not exit completely.
 Snow and wind continue on Thursday and potentially even into Friday for some areas.
 The wind will continue to blow which will cause the snow to blow about and reduce visibility tremendously.
 Drifting snow is also likely going to be an issue.

-IMPACTS: Rain/freezing rain south early in the storm’s lifetime, Heavy snow 8+” for many areas, Possibility of areas 18+” for some areas, Strong winds = blowing snow & significant drifting snow possible, Widespread/regional travel impacts likely
+IMPACTS: Periods of rain/freezing rain/wintry mix south early, Heavy snow 8+” for many areas, Possibility of areas 15+” for some areas, Strong winds, Widespread/regional travel impacts likely

 Stay tuned to the VNL Weather App, On-Air/Livestream, Online....